Reach for the Top , Class 9, SEBA, All Textual Questions & Exercises

 4. When did she leave home for Delhi, and why?

 5. Why did Santosh’s parents agree to pay for her schooling in Delhi?
-What mental qualities does this show?
+What mental qualities of Santosh are brought into light by this incident?

 1. How did Santosh begin to climb mountains?